mobxjs/mobx-state-tree/README.md

 _Designtime type error_

-Because state trees are living, mutable models, actions are straight-forward to write; just modify local instance properties where appropiate.
+Because state trees are living, mutable models, actions are straight-forward to write; just modify local instance properties where appropriate.
 See `toggleTodo()` above or the examples below.
 It is not necessary to produce a new state tree yourself, MST's snapshot functionality will derive one for you automatically.

 Although mutable sounds scary to some, fear not: actions have many interesting properties.
 By default trees can only be modified by using an action that belongs to the same subtree.